ryanhedley/trio_study/README.md

 An application to perform simple trio analysis between a proband and both parents using genotyping data in Illumina GTC files.

-## Requirements:
+### Requirements:

-The 'module' folder from: https://github.com/Illumina/BeadArrayFiles Tkinter GUI
+- GTC files (Illumina) of proband and parents
+- BPM file (Illumina) corresponding to GTC files

+### Dependencies:

+- The "module" folder from Illumina's [BeadArrayFiles](https://github.com/Illumina/BeadArrayFiles) repository
+- Numpy
+- Tkinter

-## Compatibility:
+### Compatibility:

-Built with Python 3.8.0 and tested using with Python 3.9.0
+Built with Python 3.8.0, and tested using with Python 3.9.0